On Estimating Lyman-alpha Forest Correlations between Multiple Sightlines

 At the considered wavevectors and fixed ${\cal M}$, the sensitivity to $P_{\rm F}$ depends little on a survey's depth, at least for $m_{\rm AB}^{\rm lim} < 23$.
 This result owes to the shape of the bright end of the luminosity function.
 However, we favor the survey strategy that is deep enough to reach down to $L_*$ because deeper quasar surveys will be able to better handle systematics (because they have higher $S/N$ per mode) and they rely less on the noise decreasing as the square root of the number of modes (which can be invalidated by non-Gaussian effects; \citealt{meiksin99}).
 Technically, a shallower but wider survey strategy will be more sensitive at smaller $k$ than shown here because it samples more modes.

 The sensitivity gains of a deep survey that uses the spectra from galaxies in addition to quasars are not always significant.
 Compare the long-dashed and solid curves in Figure \ref{fig:senscont}.
-The denser sample of sightlines that galaxies provide is more helpful at $k=0.5~$Mpc$^{-1}$ compared to $k=0.1~$Mpc$^{-1}$ (Fig. \ref{fig:senscont}), but the sensitivity is never significantly improved over a quasar survey covering a larger fraction of the sky (fixing ${\cal M}$).
-Thus, the small gains in sensitivity from including galaxies may not be sufficient to outweigh the added difficulty of removing the galaxies' more complex continua.
+Including galaxies tends to improve the statistical sensitivity of surveys for limiting magnitudes greater than $23-24$, and the denser sample of sightlines that galaxies provide is more helpful at $k=0.5~$Mpc$^{-1}$ compared to $k=0.1~$Mpc$^{-1}$ (Fig. \ref{fig:senscont}).
+However, the sensitivity is not always significantly improved over a quasar survey covering a larger fraction of the sky (fixing ${\cal M}$).
+The gains in sensitivity from including galaxies may not always be sufficient to outweigh the added difficulty of removing the galaxies' more complex continua.

 It is much more difficult to measure $P_{\rm F}$ at $z=4$.
 However, some of the science drivers of a measurement at $z=4$ may not require a precision measurement, and even an order unity measurement at this redshift would be interesting \citep{mcquinn10}.
 Figure \ref{fig:senscontz4} quantifies the prospects for a measurement of $P_{\rm F}$ at $z=4$.
 A spectroscopic quasar survey reaching $m_{\rm AB}^{1A} = 22$ (the same depth as BOSS) would be able to achieve $S/N \approx 3$ at $k=0.1~$Mpc$^{-1}$ in shells of width $\Delta k/k = 0.2$.
 A survey reaching $m_{\rm AB}^{1A} = 23$ would achieve $S/N \approx 10$.